Maine Coons are known for having long tails in comparison to other cat breeds, but why do Maine Coons have long tails in the first place?

 Maine Coons are known for having thick, long fur that makes their tails look bushy.

-In fact, many Maine Coon tails have been described as looking like raccoons because they’re so bushy!
+In fact, many Maine Coon tails have been described as looking like raccoons because they are really bushy!

 If this thought has crossed your mind, you might be wondering if Maine Coons are actually part raccoons?
 Find out the truth in my article.